wmwv/firstyear_seminar/syllabus.md

 Richard P. Feynman
 https://www.amazon.com/Six-Easy-Pieces-Essentials-Explained/dp/0465025277

-3. Historical study of 1-3 physics figures.
+3. Historical study of 1-3 people in physics and astronomy.
 These will be short vignettes, supplemented with Wikipedia articles for broad details.

 4. Popular summary of current discoveries.
 Provide reference material when Physics Nobel prize is announced in the fall.